gregorylull/nextup/refactorPlan.md

     + 1. mv 500 files to json/ === initial batchInsert = 500 files
     + 2. set batchInsert cron === checkDir every 30 seconds
     + 3. while COS SIM is calculating, put a file inside the directory
+- get rid of hacker news comment threads (askhn*)
+  + do not add to queue if the link points back to news.ycombinator.com
+  + OR, revisit the same thread for up to 1 week, and constantly update those nodes
+  + TEST: extra console.log, get big rss, if any of the queue's title or url contain 'ask hn'